syzoekao/EpiModelCEA-presentation/ModuleSum.md

 * To add the CEA functionality, we added the following groups of factors/features to the `EpiModelHIV` package.
     - Individual attributes
-    - Income/insurance influences the original process
+    - Income and insurance influences on the original process
     - DAP enrollment
     - DAP recertification
-    - DAP influences outcomes
+    - DAP influence on outcomes
     - Costs

 Color code: